ml6team/fondant/docs/components/component_spec.md

 #### Fields

-Each component specification defines a list of `fields`.
+Each component specification defines a list of `fields` where the fields are the columns of the dataset.

 - Only those fields defined in the `consumes` section of the component specification are read and passed to the component implementation.